 Our family at RoofCrafters Roofing has been providing high-quality asphalt roof repairs and full asphalt shingle roof replacements since the early 1990s.
 Now we want to share our nearly 3 decades of roofing knowledge and experience installing asphalt shingle roofs with you.

 In doing so we hope that you'll be better informed so that you can make the best decision for your next roof replacement investment.

 We promise by the end of this article, you’ll understand what an asphalt shingle roof is and we'll also cover the 4 different types of asphalt shingles.
 Along with the pros and cons of using asphalt shingles so that hopefully, you can determine if an asphalt shingle roof is right for you.

 What is an asphalt shingle roof?

 The standard asphalt shingle is a square butt strip shingle, rectangle-shaped, and available with one or three tabs.
-Asphalt shinglesare madewith a base mat and a fiberglass mat layered with weatherproofing asphalt and then topped with ceramic coated granules that provide color, and fire resistance and protect the asphalt from the sun's UV rays.
+Asphalt shinglesare madewith a base mat and a fiberglass mat layered with waterproofing asphalt.
+And then topped with ceramic-coated granules that provide color, fire resistance, and protect the asphalt from the sun's UV rays.

-An asphalt shingle roof is the most common roof material used on both homes and businesses today, they are installed on 4 out of 5 new construction homes being constructed.
+An asphalt shingle roof is the most common roof material used on houses today.
+They're installed on 4 out of 5 new construction homes being built.

-An asphalt roof system is primarily made up of asphalt shingles, combined with several other roofing components, such as metal eave drip, underlayment, pipe boots, flashing, ventilation, and the nails, all of which are required to make up a complete asphalt shingle roof system.
+An asphalt roof system is primarily made up of asphalt shingles.
+Combined with several other roofing components, such as metal eave drip, underlayment, pipe boots, flashing, ventilation, and nails.
+All of these are required to make up a complete asphalt shingle roof system.